dcaron/cnd-on-tas-101-workshop/exercises/exercise-3-solution.md

         include: "*"
 ```

-* Configure the JPA to use the MySQL55Dialect and generate the table at startup
+* Configure the JPA to use the MySQLDialect and generate the table at startup

 ```yml
 spring: